diffblue/gitlab/doc/user/discussions/index.md

 in a different color.

-Avoid mentioning `@all` in issues and merge requests, because it sends an email notification to all the members of that project's group.
+Avoid mentioning `@all` in issues and merge requests, because it sends an email notification to all the members of that project's parent _group_, not only the participants of the project.
 This might be interpreted as spam.
 Notifications and mentions can be disabled in
 [a group's settings](../group/manage.md#disable-email-notifications).